zhanghe9704/tpsa_sym/paper/paper.md

 # Features

-This library performs symbolic DA/TPSA calculations.
+This library performs symbolic DA calculations.
 It is based on the numerical DA library, cppTPSA [@zhang2024cpptpsa].
-All the DA calculations are carried out using exactly the same algorithms in cppTPSA, except they are implemented on symbols by employing the SymEngine library [@Fernando2024SymEngine], rather than numbers.
+All the DA calculations are carried out on symbols using exactly the same algorithms in cppTPSA by employing the SymEngine library [@Fernando2024SymEngine].
 Users can compile the source code into a static or shared library and install it on their system.
 The main features of this library are listed as follows.

-1. An SDA vector data type is defined and the commonly used math operators are overloaded for it, so that users can use an SDA vector as simple as a normal number in calculations.
+1. Define the SDA vector data type.
+1. Common math operators are overloaded for SDA vectors.
-2. Common mathematical functions are overloaded for the SDA vector data type.
-(A list of the functions supported can be found in the README file of the repository)
+2. Common mathematical functions are overloaded for SDA vectors.
 3. Support the composition of SDA vectors.
 4. Support derivation and inverse derivation of a SDA vector.
 5. Obtain the explicit expression of a partial derivative from a Taylor Expansion, *i.e.*, an SDA vector.
 6. Obtain the callable function on the symbols from an SDA.
 7. Obtain the numerical DA from an SDA by assigning values to all the symbols.

 The following C++ code shows an example of a simple SDA calculation.
 This code calculates the SDA vector of $1/\sqrt{x^2+y^2}$ up to the third order.
-First we initialize a memory pool that can contain 400 two-dimensional DA vectors up to the third order, which is much larger than what is needed for this calculation.
-Then we define the symbols, $x$ and $y$.
-Finally we calculate the SDA vector and print it out.
+After initializing a memory pool for 400 SDA vectors and defining the symbols, $x$ and $y$, the SDA vector $f$ is calculated and printed.
 The value of the SDA vector is shown in \autoref{fig:sda}.
 The first column shows the orders of the bases, the second column displays the index of each term in the SDA vector, and the last column lists the coefficients of each term.
 Each coefficient of the SDA vector is an explicit expression in x and y.
-The number 13 in "V [13]" means the SDA vector is saved in the 13th slot in the memory pool. "[ 10 / 10 ]" means the SDA has 10 non-zero elements and the total number of elements is also 10.
-This indicates a full vector.
-For a sparse vector, the first number is smaller than the second number because some elements are zero and not shown.
-More examples can be found in the repository.

 ```c++
 #include <iostream>